 Mario Schjetnan Garduño, FASLA

 Co-founder, Grupo de Diseño Urbano / GDU

 Mario Schjetnan, born in Mexico City, obtained a degree in Architecture from the National University of Mexico (UNAM) in 1968.
 Later he obtained a Master Degree in Landscape Architecture emphasizing in Urban Design at the University of California, Berkeley.
 He was awarded a Loeb Fellowship at the Graduate School of Design, Harvard.
-In 1977, started his firm, Grupo de Diseño Urbano / GDU.
+In 1977, he started his firm, Grupo de Diseño Urbano / GDU.
 He has executed a wide range of projects, with diverse typologies and scales in Architecture, Urban Design and Landscape.
 GDU has been distinguished with national and international awards and recognitions.

 Schjetnan has also dedicated himself to teaching.
 He has given numerous workshops and studios in universities, including Harvard.
 The University of California, Berkeley invited him to give the Beatrix Farrand Chair in Landscape Architecture.
 He directed the School of Landscape Architecture at the University of Arizona.
 He was distinguished with the Federico Mariscal Chair in Architecture from UNAM.
 He received the Cathedra Rose Carter, University of Austin and the Cathedra Talbott, University of Virginia.
 He has given lectures at universities all over the world.